nbartzokas/musical-smoke/README.md

 # Musical Smoke

-An audio visualizer that draws a plume of smoke that undulates and burning embers that brighten as the audio swells.
+An audio visualizer that draws a plume of smoke that undulates to music and burning embers that brighten as the audio swells.

 ![](README-screenshot.png)